aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ### Splitting routes across multiple files

-When building a larger application, sometimes to helps to split out your routes into multiple file.
+When building a larger application, sometimes it helps to split out your routes into multiple file.
 Also there might be cases where you have some shared routes for multiple lambdas like a `health` status lambda to be used with Application Load Balancer.